 Eco-Reps participate in a week-long training during new student orientation, come to 1.25 hour weekly meetings throughout the academic year (on Wednesdays during open block from noon-1:15pm), and work 3-5 hours per week in their residence hall.
 Eco-Reps are paid $12.75/hour, and area leaders paid $13.50/hour .

 At the weekly meetings, the Eco-Reps learn about environmental issues, how Tufts and other entities try to combat these issues, general event planning techniques, and other topics of interest.

 Eco-Reps run events individually and together, plan and lead behavior change campaigns in the residence halls, maintain compost bins and bulletin boards in their residence halls, collaborate with FYA/CDAs and student groups, write weekly blog updates, participate in personal challenges, go on field trips, learn about sustainability and environmental issues, put up posters and signs, send out e-newsletters, make friends and generally have a lot of fun!

 We encourage all interested students to talk to the Eco-Rep in your residence hall to get an idea of what is involved.
 Your Eco-Rep can also provide a recommendation for you.
 If your residence hall does not have an Eco-Rep, contact the Eco-Rep Coordinators for next year at firstname.lastname@example.org or talk to any of the current or past Eco-Reps listed on our website.
-You may also view the job description here.
+The application for Fall 2020 can be found here.